annealedOrange/evan/index.md

 <p align="center">
 <img src="https://user-images.githubusercontent.com/4132332/132437850-db0bcfdb-8442-4f03-8c5b-40c74590978a.png"
  alt="xrd diffraction pattern of boehmite and psuedoboehmite" style="width:60%" align="center"><figcaption align = "center">Figure 4: Precipitation temperatures as low as 90C can favor the boehmite(left) or psuedoboehmite(right) structure (AlOOH), as opposed to the gibbsite structure (AlOH3) common at room temperature.
-The decrease in OH- in the structure decreases the adsorption sites for gallium. <a href="https://www.scielo.br/j/mr/a/gsqGCdQ9wbzDbWSY7qtpxzJ/?format=pdf&lang=en">Source</a></figcaption>
+The decrease in OH- group in the structure decreases the adsorption sites for gallium. <a href="https://www.scielo.br/j/mr/a/gsqGCdQ9wbzDbWSY7qtpxzJ/?format=pdf&lang=en">Source</a></figcaption>
 </p>